Architecture documentation

 <Card title="Asset issuance" href="/docs/architects/flows/asset-issuance">

-Follow asset deployment from instrument configuration to first operations.
+Follow asset deployment from instrument configuration through factory execution to first operations.

 </Card>